The EU Settlement Scheme

 • No further application action needed for these eligible individuals

-• UKVI will inform you of the settled status conversion or if you're ineligible
+• UKVI will inform you of the settled status conversion or if you are not eligible

 Future Plans: